 Relief Efforts in Haiti

+In 1954, CARE opened an office in Haiti to provide emergency assistance to the population affected by the passage of Hurricane Hazel.
 CARE Haiti is one of the main non-governmental organizations engaged in the implementation of development programs while upholding its humanitarian mandate.

 Following the devastating earthquake of January 12, 2010, CARE extended its support to people in the affected areas of Léogâne and Port-au-Prince, providing access to safe water and sanitation, decent housing and improving skills in building sturdier structures.

-Since the cholera outbreak in October 2010, CARE has been particularly active in rural areas of the country to spread prevention messages, improve safe water supplies and support medical facilities with essential materials.
+Since the cholera outbreak in October 2010, CARE has been particularly active in rural areas of the country to spread prevention messages, improve safe water supplies, and support medical facilities with essential materials.

 In August 2021, Haiti was once again hit by a devastating earthquake that damaged thousands of homes, disrupted ongoing humanitarian efforts, and strained an already limited health system.